 Humor and Fear look a lot alike, as far as the body reactions go.
 Laughter is an expression of surprise.
 So, too, is a scream.
 The difference?
 Watching Curly hit Moe with a shovel, and watching a cat jump out of a darkened recess in the space ship when everyone is looking for the alien.
 Those two scenarios are considered miles apart.
 But something really interesting happens when you start moving them closer together.

-So, obviously, for this list, we’re not doing any of the Scary Movie-type films, or Mel Brooks movies, or anything like that.
+So, obviously, for this list, I’m not talking about any of the Scary Movie-type films, or Mel Brooks movies, or anything like that.
 Those are comedies that make fun of the horror genre.
 Not the same thing.
-Ideally, the movies should be built on a framework or horror and then leavened with comedy.
-That’s my criteria, and you’re probably not going to agree with me much here, as comedy is perhaps the most subjective of all the dramatic forms.
+Ideally, these movies should be built on a framework or horror and then leavened with comedy.
+That’s my criteria, and you’re probably not going to agree with me much here, as comedy is perhaps the most subjective of all the storytelling forms.
 What’s funny to you will probably not be so funny to me, as we will no doubt see.

 5. Buffy the Vampire Slayer (1992)